ry2304/Inventory_Management/README.md

 ## Project Background

 This project simulates an Inventory Management System for a mid-sized consumer electronics retail company.
-It was developed as part of my personal portfolio to demonstrate my data analytics skills while pursuing a degree in Computer Engineering.

 The primary objective is to clean and analyze inventory data to: